 We have adopted a procedure called "householding," which has been approved by the SEC.
 Under this procedure, we are delivering only one copy of our Annual Report, this Proxy Statement and our Notice of Internet Availability of Proxy Materials to multiple shareholders who have requested paper copies of the Annual Report and Proxy Statement and who share the same address, unless we have received contrary instructions from one or more of the shareholders.
 Shareholders who participate in householding will continue to be able to access and receive separate proxy cards or voting instruction cards.
 In addition, some banks, brokers and other intermediaries may be participating in this practice of householding our Annual Report, this Proxy Statement and our Notice of Internet Availability of Proxy Materials.
-This practice benefits us and our shareholders because it reduces the volume of duplicate information received at a shareholder's house and helps reduce our expenses.
+This practice benefits us and our shareholders because it reduces the volume of duplicate information received at a shareholder's address and helps reduce our expenses.
+Shareholders who share an address and receive multiple copies of our Annual Report, this Proxy Statement and our Notice of Internet Availability of Proxy Statement and our Notice of Internet Availability of Proxy Materials may request only one copy of these materials by contacting their bank, broker or other nominee record holder or by contacting the Company as described in the next paragraph.

-Shareholders that have previously received a single set of our Annual Report, this Proxy Statement and our Notice of Internet Availability of Proxy Materials may request their own copies this fiscal year or in future years by contacting their bank, broker or other nominee record holder.
-We will also deliver separate paper copies of our Annual Report, this Proxy Statement and our Notice of Internet Availability of Proxy Materials to any shareholder upon written request sent to Daktronics, Inc., 201 Daktronics Drive, Brookings, South Dakota 57006, Attention: Investor Relations, or upon verbal request by calling (605) 692-0200.
+Shareholders that have previously received a single set of our Annual Report, this Proxy Statement and our Notice of Internet Availability of Proxy Materials may request their own copies this fiscal year or in future years by contacting their bank, broker or other nominee record holder or by contacting the Company as described in the next sentence.
+We will also deliver promptly separate paper copies of our Annual Report, this Proxy Statement and our Notice of Internet Availability of Proxy Materials to any shareholder upon written request sent to Daktronics, Inc., 201 Daktronics Drive, Brookings, South Dakota 57006, Attention: Investor Relations, or upon verbal request by calling (605) 692-0200.